Olympic Hills Greenway Pocket Park

 The site, a welcome patch of green in the neighborhood, is currently used as a walking passageway between two dead end streets.
 Little Brook, a tributary of Thornton Creek, flows through the site, which is overgrown with invasive plants and needs clean up and tending.
 The vision for the site is to remove and suppress regrowth of non-native vegetation; improve the walking path with natural materials; restore the wetland and stream; and install sitting rocks to provide a passive green space for the community.

 Lake City Greenways recently secured a Department of Neighborhoods Small and Simple grant to develop a concept design for the Olympic Hills Greenways pocket park.
-The design is expected to be complete by spring 2014, and the project implemented in fall 2014.
+The design is expected to be complete by summer 2014, and the project implemented in fall 2014.